TritonDataCenter/webrev/README.md

 ## Usage

-This version of webrev has a few limitations:

-* You must be connected to your upstream (i.e., it won't work offline unless your upstream is local).
-* Your changes must be committed.
-* Your git repo must be up-to-date (i.e., a "git push -n" must not fail because the upstream HEAD for your branch has changed).

-To use it, just run "webrev" from inside your repo.
-It will figure out what's changed from upstream and generate a directory called "webrev" with an index.html that's a completely offline code review browser.
+First, make sure all of your changes are committed (more than one commit is okay).
+Then just run "webrev" from inside your repo.
+It will figure out what's changed and generate a directory called "webrev" with an index.html that's a completely offline code review browser.

 For example, here are some changes: